Panadeine Rapid Soluble Tablets

 - Purified Talc

 - Stearic Acid

 - Potassium Sorbate

 - Magnesium stearate

 - Panadeine contains no sugar, lactose, alcohol or wheat starch.

 Tablets: AUST R 15478

 Caplets: AUST R 152840

-PANADEINE and The Panadeine Vibration are registered trade marks of the GlaxoSmithKline group of companies.
+PANADEINE and The Panadeine Vibration are trade marks of the GSK group of companies or its licensor.

 Helpful Advice on Managing Strong Pain